pir8radio/Time-Temperature-Service/README.md

 4. **Add Logic to extensions_custom.conf**
    - In the GUI, go to **Admin > Config Edit** (or use **System Admin > File Editor** if available)
    - Open `/etc/asterisk/extensions_custom.conf`
-   - Add the dialplan provided in this github, copy/paste and update for your inbound DID
+   - Add the dialplan provided in this github, copy/paste and don't forget to update it for your inbound DID

 5. **Reload Dialplan**
    - Hit **Apply Config** or